dakafak/darwins_sandbox/README.md

 # darwins_sandbox
 Free for personal and educational use

+# To Play
-# To run current project without an IDE, download and extract this zip:
+To run current project without an IDE, download and extract this zip:
 [Darwin's Sandbox](package/darwins_sandbox.zip)